-The patio around the four-winged houses is made of wood, and it allows for aeration, sunbathing and rain thus making it a real haven for nature lovers.
+The patio around the four-winged houses is made of wood, and it allows for aeration, sunbathing, and rain thus making it a real haven for nature lovers.
 Travancore Heritage Resort has several such quarters which are over 60 years old.

 After our sumptuous lunch, we had a chance to visit some of the Villas overlooking the beautiful body of water.

 The resort’s tour Packages include an individual guide.
-Tourism and shopping tours can be arranged on call at an extra fee, while attractions near Travancore Heritage include the Cape Comorin (Kanya Kumari) – the tip of Indian Peninsula, Padmanabhapuram Palace, boat cruises next to the backwaters, Napier museum, and Srichitra gallery of arts.
+Tourism and shopping tours can be arranged on call at an extra fee, while attractions near Travancore Heritage include the Cape Comorin (Kanya Kumari) – the tip of the Indian Peninsula, Padmanabhapuram Palace, boat cruises next to the backwaters, Napier museum, and Srichitra gallery of arts.